TextExhibit Android App

 Is there a trial?

 Yes.
-TextExhibit for Android runs in trial mode with watermarks on output PDFs and some text messages redacted.
+TextExhibit Android App runs in trial mode with watermarks on output PDFs and some text messages redacted.
 This allows you to evaluate the app before unlocking the full version with the in-app Google Play purchase.

 Still Have Questions?